arianlundberg/BCR/README.md

 All significant genes from interaction analyses and genes included in B cell-related gene signature are stored in this file.

-Please contact Arian Lundberg : **arian.lundberg@ucsf.edu** if you have any furthur questions.
+Please contact Arian Lundberg : **arian.lundberg@ucsf.edu** if you have any further questions.

 Thanks,
 Arian Lundberg